Local Tips for Eating Alone in San Sebastián

 If you’ve never visited a Michelin restaurant before, do it in San Sebastian!
 Photo credit: Pablo Monteagudo

 While eating alone is great, food is also a fantastic way to connect with other people.
-Taking a food tour at the beginning of your stay in San Sebastian is a fun way to get to know the local food culture and hidden gems—and meet other foodies, too!
+Taking a food tour at the beginning of your stay in San Sebastián is a fun way to get to know the local food culture and hidden gems.
 Similarly, walking tours are also a great way to explore the city while meeting like-minded explorers.
 If you’re still worried about eating alone in San Sebastian, this is a great solution!

 people eating and drinking together around a table